Azure/terraform-azurerm-avm-res-sql-managedinstance/README.md

 This is an Azure Verified Modules for SQL Managed Instances.

+The module supports the following capabilities:

+* All supported AzureRM parameters for the `azurerm_mssql_managed_instance` resource.
+* Advanced Threat Protection, enabled by default.
+* Vulnerability Assessments & Security Access Policies with a restricted storage account (supplied via `storage_account_resource_id`)
+* Configuration for a failover group
+* A map of databases, along with support for all parameters, such as long term backup retention policies.

 > [!IMPORTANT]
 > As the overall AVM framework is not GA (generally available) yet - the CI framework and test automation is not fully functional and implemented across all supported languages yet - breaking changes are expected, and additional customer feedback is yet to be gathered and incorporated.
 Hence, modules **MUST NOT** be published at version `1.0.0` or higher at this time.
 >